 Distance: 124 km | Things to do: Scenic drive, Nature| Duration: 8-11 hours

 Hogenekkal falls is wide plunge formed by the Kaveri river in Dharmapuri district of Tamil Nadu.
 It is a charming perennial waterfall and one of the most popular places near Bangalore for one-day trips despite its distance.
 You can also take a coracle or boat ride in the river here.
 Unlike Shivanasamudra Hogenekkal still allows tourists to reach till the bottom of the waterfall.
 Since it is a perennial fall, it is better to visit between October – March.
-My friends visited in the monsoon and found mussy water plunge like the picture below.
+The water gets extremely muddy in monsoon.

 Distance: 130 km| Attractions: Temple, Architecture | Duration: 6-8 hours

 Lepakshi is a historical town in Andhra Pradesh which is home to the iconic Veerabhadra Temple.
 The temple is an architectural masterpiece which has so many mysteries surrounding it.
 Did you hear of a temple with a hanging pillar?
 This is that temple.
 Apart from this, you can find the giant Nandi Statue (a monolithic bull structure) and the Jatayu theme park.
 These 2 attractions apart from the great temple is enough to keep you engaged for 4-5 hours at Lepakshi, if not more.